Effects of nicotine on human brain development

 Exposure to nicotine, from conventional or electronic cigarettes during adolescence can impair the developing human brain.
 E-cigarette use is recognized as a substantial threat to adolescent behavioral health.
 The use of tobacco products, no matter what type, is almost always started and established during adolescence when the developing brain is most vulnerable to nicotine addiction.
 Young people's brains build synapses faster than adult brains.
 Because addiction is a form of learning, adolescents can get addicted more easily than adults.
 The nicotine in e-cigarettes can also prime the adolescent brain for addiction to other drugs such as cocaine.
 Exposure to nicotine and its great risk of developing an addiction, are areas of significant concern.

 Nicotine is a parasympathomimetic stimulant that binds to and activates nicotinic acetylcholine receptors in the brain, which subsequently causes the release of dopamine and other neurotransmitters, such as norepinephrine, acetylcholine, serotonin, gamma-aminobutyric acid, glutamate and endorphins.
 Nicotine interferes with the blood–brain barrier function, and as a consequence raises the risk of brain edema and neuroinflammation.
+Another under-studied brain-health marker is cerebral blood flow: a study of adolescents reported that the effects of nicotine and tobacco products on brain-health markers during this neurodevelopmental period remain largely unknown and examined associations with decline in cerebral blood flow in the anterior cingulate cortex (ACC) and precuneus/posterior cingulate cortex (PCC).
 When nicotine enters the brain it stimulates, among other activities, the midbrain dopaminergic neurons situated in the ventral tegmental area and pars compacta.

 Nicotine negatively affects the prefrontal cortex of the developing brain.
 Prenatal nicotine exposure can result in long-term adverse effects to the developing brain.
 Prenatal nicotine exposure has been associated with dysregulation of catecholaminergic, serotonergic, and other neurotransmitter systems.
 E-liquid exposure whether intentional or unintentional from ingestion, eye contact, or skin contact can cause adverse effects such as seizures and anoxic brain trauma.
 A study on the offspring of the pregnant mice, which were exposed to nicotine-containing e-liquid, showed significant behavioral alterations.
 This indicated that exposure to e-cigarette components in a susceptible time period of brain development could induce persistent behavioral changes.